LaravelDaily/laravel-tips/README.md

 Tip given by [@timacdonald87](https://twitter.com/timacdonald87/status/1457499557684604930)

 ### Prunable trait to automatically remove models from your database
-You can use the Prunable trait to automatically remove models from your database.
+New in Laravel 8.50: You can use the Prunable trait to automatically remove models from your database.
 For example, you can permanently remove soft deleted models after a few days.

 ```php
 class File extends Model